Hyperbolic Large Language Models

 \section{Emerging applications of HypLLMs}

 The theoretical foundations and architectural innovations in hyperbolic geometry have enabled HypLLMs to demonstrate remarkable versatility across diverse application domains.
 As illustrated in \Cref{fig:hypLLM_domains}, hyperbolic large language models have found successful applications spanning computer vision, natural language processing, multimodal representation learning, neuroscience, and biomedical domains.
-Each application domain leverages different aspects of hyperbolic geometry's unique properties—from capturing visual concept hierarchies in computer vision to modeling temporal branching patterns in sequence data, and from representing cross-modal semantic relationships to uncovering latent organizational principles in neural networks.
 This section examines how HypLLMs have been successfully deployed across various domains, demonstrating both the practical utility and broad applicability of hyperbolic geometric principles in LLM architectures.